MicrosoftDocs/cpp-docs/docs/code-quality/clang-tidy.md

 ## Clang-Tidy configuration

 By default, Clang-Tidy does not set any checks when enabled.
 To see the list of checks in the command-line version, run `clang-tidy -list-checks` in a developer command prompt.
 You can configure the checks that Clang-Tidy runs inside Visual Studio.
 In the project Property Pages dialog, open the **Configuration Properties** > **Code Analysis** > **Clang-Tidy** page.
 Enter checks to run in the **Clang-Tidy Checks** property.
 A good default set is `clang-analyzer-*`.
 This property value is provided to the **`--checks`** argument of the tool.
 Any further configuration can be included in custom *`.clang-tidy`* files.
 For more information, see the [Clang-Tidy documentation on LLVM.org](https://clang.llvm.org/extra/clang-tidy/).

+## Clang-Tidy Tool Directory

+If you'd like to have custom rules built into your clang-tidy executable and run it in VS, you can change the path to the executable that Visual Studio runs.
+In the project Property Pages dialog, open the **Configuration Properties** > **Code Analysis** > **Clang-Tidy** page.
+Manually type in the path or Browse and select the path under the **Clang-Tidy Tool Directory** property.
+Once the change is saved, the new executable will be used after the next succesful compilation.

 ## See also